timostamm/protobuf-ts/MANUAL.md

   For example, a protobuf `string name = 1;` has the default value `""`.

 - `create(value: PartialMessage<T>): T`

   Create a new message from partial data.
   Where a field is omitted, the default value is used.

+  Unknown fields are discarded.

   `PartialMessage<T>` is similar to `Partial<T>`,
   but it is recursive, and it keeps `oneof` groups intact.